husonlab/phylosketch-app/README.md

 ### Run the sample as a native iOS image:

+Before you can run on a native iOS image on an iOS device, there are several configuration steps that one must go through, involving xCode and "provisioning", described [here](https://docs.gluonhq.com/#platforms_ios).

     mvn -Pios gluonfx:build gluonfx:package gluonfx:install gluonfx:nativerun

 ### Run the sample as a native android image: